careweather/oneil/README.md

 * (coming soon) Side-by-side design comparisons.
 * (future) Caching and automatic change reports.
 * (future) VSCode highlighting and linting.

+## Requirements

+Oneil has only been tested on Linux.
+Instructions for Oneil use assume you are on Linux.

 ## Quickstart